NCSLI-MII/measurand-flask-app/README.md

 * The administration view can be found at http://127.0.0.1/5000/admin
 * For in-memory, you'll need to load some data.
 Go to http://127.0.0.1/5000/initialize

-Below is a diagram of the database schema implemented as a flask [model](./miiflask/flask/model.py).
+Below was a diagram of the database schema implemented as a flask [model](./miiflask/flask/model.py).

 ![Schema](./taxonomyschema.png)